mosa-x/mosa-x_website/README.md

-# Evelyn
+# MOSAX Landing page

-A landing page template.
+A landing page with information about the MosaX project.

 * [Getting started](#getting-started)